tdamsma/yeptrainingen/content/blog/aan-de-slag-verwachtingen.en.md

   - resilience
   - expectations
 categories:
   - Effectiveness
   - Positive Psychology
-english_title: "Get to work: Your expectations are worth your while"
+english_title: 'Get to work: Your expectations are worth your while'
 ---

 **Much has been written about the link between our expectations and our experience of happiness.
 Mo Gawdat even came up with a formula: _happiness = reality – expectations_ (The Logic of Happiness, 2017).
 This aligns with a series of scientifically based theories, studies, and publications (think of the cognitive behavioral therapy RET and the more recent ACT).
 If you're struggling with a particular issue, it is worthwhile to examine your expectations, either on your own or with a coach.
 With the exercises in this blog, you can start right away.**